What is a VPS?

 Dedicated Server: Independent server for you.

-In contrast to a VPS, a dedicated server is a “real, fully-fledged” web server that is not shared with other customers.
-The entire computing power (RAM and power connection) is available to you only.
+A dedicated machine is a “real, fully-fledged” non-shared web server.
+The full memory and processing power are available to you only.
 You can use the entire performance for your project.

 The performance values such as processing power or web space are also completely different with dedicated servers than with a VPS.
 Since the hardware is exclusively available to you, this is of course also financially noticeable.
 So this system is quite expensive.
 So, dedicated web hosting only makes sense if you actually need the performance.
 Examples are an online shop, complicated websites with a lot of traffic, high data volumes or a large database.

 - Enough disk space, strong processor performance and enough memory.

 - As with a VPS, you have your own IP with a dedicated server.

-- A dedicated server offers you a high level of security and data protection.
+- Dedicated servers offer you a high level of data protection and security.

 - Due to the capacity available, such as storage space or RAM, you can usually look forward to significantly shorter loading times.